Please refer to our important information regarding travel insurance when booking your ski holiday.

 Most of the changes we are obliged to make are minor changes to arrangements for which no compensation or refund is due.

 For example, we reserve the right to move bookings of up to 4 people to an alternative chalet of a similar or higher standard in the event that there are no other bookings in the original chalet.

 Your invoices will always show the latest planned route timings and these will be subject to change.
 The times on your tickets or e-tickets may also change due to circumstances beyond our control but it is important that you check these as soon as you receive them in case they differ from the estimated timings on your invoice.

-Minor changes: alteration of airline/flight routing, of aircraft type, of overseas arrival airport/seaport/station, of outward/return flights/travel timings by less than 12 hours, change of accommodation to another of the same or higher standard and any other change not specified as a major change (below).
+Minor changes: alteration of airline/flight routing, of aircraft type, or carrier, of overseas arrival airport/seaport/station, of outward/return flights/travel timings by less than 12 hours, change of accommodation to another of the same or higher standard and any other change not specified as a major change (see below).

-Major changes: change of UK airport (excluding airports in the same region e.g. London, Gatwick, Heathrow, Luton, City Airport or Stansted and departure points London and Ashford and Ebbsfleet), resort, flight times by 12 hours or more, or to a lower standard (including Skiworld’s rating) of accommodation and cancellation of holiday.
+Major changes: change of UK airport (excluding airports in the same region e.g. Gatwick, Heathrow, Luton, City Airport or Stansted and departure points London and Folkstone), resort, flight times by 12 hours or more, or to a lower standard (including Skiworld’s rating) of accommodation and cancellation of holiday.

 (a) accept the new holiday arrangement offered by us (which may involve a change of resort)